Capital Projects > Capital Projects Parks and Public Places

 2018 POOL IMPROVEMENTS

-- DESCRIPTION: Pool, decking, gutter and tile work tentatively scheduled for August 2018.
+- DESCRIPTION: Pool, decking, gutter and lane line work tentatively scheduled for spring 2019.

 - DESCRIPTION: Grant funding (CDBG) will help pay for gutter, roof and trim work.